-Extensive experience working with senior and executive management on institutional-wide initiatives (e.g. Laboratory Master Plan, Long Range Development Plan, Master Space Plan).
+Extensive experience working with senior and executive management on institutional-wide initiatives (e.g. Laboratory Master Plan, Long Range Development Plan).

-Demonstrated space management planning experience; development and implementation of strategic space master plans and strategies involving workplace efficiencies and adjacency requirements.
+Demonstrated site and environmental planning experience; development and implementation of strategic master plans and strategies involving site, building, and infrastructure requirements.

 Superior oral and written communication skills necessary to effectively collaborate, influence, negotiate, advise, explain, and present to high-level chief executives and deliver unfavorable recommendations in a diplomatic way.

 Strong conflict resolution skills and ability to resolve complex operational issues while performing effectively under conditions of fluctuating priorities and resources.

-Knowledge of project management principles and systems including needs assessment, estimating, planning, budgeting, and scheduling.
+Knowledge of project management principals and systems including needs assessment, estimating, planning, budgeting, and scheduling.

-Demonstrated ability to manage multiple projects and goals across division, institutional and customer objectives.
+Demonstrated ability to manage multiple projects and goals across the division, institutional and customer objectives.